ansible-collections/ansible.utils/docs/ansible.utils.index_of_filter.rst

 ansible.utils.index_of
 **********************

-**Find the indicies of items in a list matching some criteria**
+**Find the indices of items in a list matching some criteria**

-Version added: 1.0
+Version added: 1.0.0

 .. contents::
    :local: